 The first time I looked at a bee’s eye magnified I was amazed to see a field of hexagons, just like honeycomb.
-I wondered, is this a coincidence or a clue?
-Is it simply that hexagons are ubiquitous (nature's most efficient method of packing circles), or is there a deeper correspondence between the structure of the bee’s vision and the structure she builds - in other words, similar frequencies being expressed in similar form?
-This got me pondering on the connection between vision and action at a more abstract, metaphoric level.
-Is there a parallel kind of encoding relevant to humanity?
-At a refined level of our own nature, does our deeper capacity to see and to do correspond with an intrinsic structuring?
+A coincidence or a clue?
+Is it simply that hexagons are ubiquitous in nature, or is there a deeper connection between the structure of the bee’s eye and the structure she builds - in other words, corresponding frequencies expressed through similarity of form?
+This got me pondering on the connection between perception and action as principles.
+At our deepest essential being, does soul purpose resonate with an intrinsic structuring, the ‘golden mean’ within us?

 As though revealing a secret, the scanning electron microscope presents a realm of structure, design and pattern at a level of intricacy we are oblivious to in our daily experience.
 In this bizarre frontier our sense of scale is confused, and connections between the micro and macro world become clearer and more tangible.
 In the myriad forms that constitute one little bee at higher and higher magnifications is a hint of the unending complexity of nature, the worlds within worlds comprising our reality.
 And then the realization – we are part of this too!
 It’s enough to rouse a mind to challenge itself; to inspire our best blend of observation and imagination, and apply it to making a better world.